thoni56/jregr/README.md

 The actual output will be the total output of running all lines.

-Note1: that you should avoid using paths in the command.
+Note1: you should avoid using paths in the command.
 Better to use the `-bin` option to find executables that are not in the path.

-Note2: currently there is no way to use the `-bin` option more than once, so you have multiple executables you need to have them in the same directory.
+Note2: currently there is no way to use the `-bin` option more than once, so if you need multiple executables they must exist in the same directory (for now).

-Note3: this might change, see TODO

 ## Limitations of commands

-The command is executed with Javas `Runtime.exec()` so it must be directly executable (e.g. shell scripts might be on some platforms but not on others) and it does not handle wildcards or pipes.
-This might still work but is not by design but an effect of how Java on that OS performes the `exec()` call.
+The command is executed with Javas `Runtime.exec()` so it must be directly executable (e.g. shell scripts might be executable on some platforms but are not on others) and it does not handle wildcards or pipes.
+This might still work but is not by design but an effect of how Java on that OS happens to perform the `exec()` call.
 E.g. with a Windows Java it won't work, but might on Linux et.al.

 ## Configuration File Variables